Closed-form approximations with respect to the mixing solution for option pricing under stochastic volatility

 \begin{remark}[Call options] When considering the pricing of call options, the approximation methodology is essentially the same as that of put options.
 It is clear that the mixing solution methodology from \Cref{appen:mixing} can be easily adapted to the case of call options, in which case we obtain

 where

-Moreover, Put-Call parity states that
+Moreover, put-call parity states that

 Thus the second-order Call partial derivatives will be the same as the second-order Put partial derivatives.
 Comparing the mixing solution expressions for Call and Put, one can see that the only difference between the call and put option second-order approximation is the zero-th order term.
-For this reason, we need only consider the pricing of put options. \end{remark} \begin{remark}[Greeks] One can obtain second-order approximation of put option Greeks by simply differentiating the expression for $\text{Put}^{(2)}$.
+For this reason, in this article, we need only consider the pricing of put options. \end{remark}

+\begin{remark}[Greeks] One can obtain second-order approximations of put option Greeks by simply differentiating the expression for $\text{Put}^{(2)}$.
 These expressions are provided in \Cref{appen:Greeks}. \end{remark}